q-programming/gifts-hub/README.md

 Customise following entries :
 * Point to your database `spring.datasource.*`
-* Facebook `facebook.client.clientId` and app `facebook.client.clientSecret` updated with facebook app values (same value goes to `spring.social.facebook.*`
+* Facebook `spring.security.oauth2.client.registration.facebook.clientId` and app `spring.security.oauth2.client.registration.facebook.client.clientSecret` updated with facebook app values
-* Google `google.client.clientId`  and app `google.client.clientSecret` updated
+* Google `spring.security.oauth2.client.registration.google.clientId`  and app `spring.security.oauth2.client.registration.google.clientSecret` updated
 * Default `spring.mail.*` mail server information ( can be then  overwrote with databse based parameter via application )
 * Change `jwt.secret` secret token with some random value
-* Default `app.gift.age` for how long gifts are treated as "New" and `gift.newsletter.scheduler` how often newsletter will be sent (cron)
+* Default `app.gift.age` for how long gifts are treated as "New" and `gift.newsletter.scheduler` how often newsletter will be sent (cron) (this can be changed via application management as well )

 Point to correct properties, using one of methods - order of looking for properties file
 1. Edit context value .
 For Apache Tomcat 8.x  `context.xml` adding following parameter: